Discover the history of The Earth Center,

-As with many others, Master Naba recognised that humanity was living a detrimental and self-destructive modern lifestyle.
-Unable to sit back and watch as people continued down this self-destructive path.
-Master Naba knew that exposure to Kemetic spiritual wisdom and knowledge would allow people to live a life of quality.
+Master Naba recognised that the modern lifestyle has proved itself to be detrimental and destructive to humanity and its environment.
+Unable to sit back and watch as people continued down this self-destructive path, he looked for a solution.
+He knew that exposure to spiritual wisdom and knowledge would present humanity the opportunity to live a life of quality.

 Neb Naba and the Gourmantche King

-To preserve and promote the traditions from the original, Ancestral culture of humanity, in order to sustain the health and well-being of all people.
+To preserve and promote the traditions born out of the original, Ancestral culture of humanity in order to sustain the health and well-being of all people.

-Modern colonialism continues to challenge traditional concepts of land ownership and indigenous ways of life by destroying the lifestyles and cultures that have existed in this region for thousands of years.
+Modern colonialism continues to challenge traditional concepts of land ownership and indigenous ways of life by deteriorating the lifestyles and cultures that have existed in this region for thousands of years.

 Earth Center pilgrims in the village of Morodeni with the Naba bloodline.